-(Applications will be accepted BEGINNING January 1, 2013.
+(Online applications will be accepted BEGINNING January 1, 2014.

 Submission Deadline: February